 |Buses on Campus||Housing, On-Campus||Residence Life and Housing Services|

 |Career Planning and Placement Services||Insurance Programs||Service Learning and Volunteer Programs|

 |Communicable Diseases||Mail Service||Student Services, Incorporated (SSI)|

 |Counseling and Psychological Services Department||Multicultural Affairs||Sykes Union Building|

 The administration of West Chester University is committed to providing a comprehensive educational experience for students.
 To accomplish this mission, the Division of Student Affairs provides a variety of services and programs to complement the classroom experience.
 The goal of the division is to assist students in their intellectual, social, and psychological growth and to contribute to developing a campus community where knowledge, citizenship, critical thinking, and social concerns are basic values.

-Offices within the Student Affairs Division include Athletics, Career Development, Children's Center, Counseling and Psychological Services, Greek Life, Health and Wellness Services, Judicial Affairs and Student Assistance, Multicultural Affairs, New Student Programs, Recreation and Leisure Programs, Residence Life and Housing Services, Service Learning and Volunteer Programs, Student Leadership and Involvement, Sykes Student Union, and the Women's Center.
+Offices within the Student Affairs Division include Athletics, Career Development, Children's Center, Counseling and Psychological Services, Greek Life, Health and Wellness Services, Office of Student Conduct, Multicultural Affairs, New Student Programs, Recreation and Leisure Programs, Residence Life and Housing Services, Service Learning and Volunteer Programs, Student Leadership and Involvement, Sykes Student Union, and the Women's Center.
 The Division of Student Affairs also offers services for commuter and off-campus students and for lesbian, gay, bisexual, and transgender students.